See the constellation Scutum the Shield | EarthSky.org

 Tonight, look for one of the most beautiful celestial sights visible at this time of year.
 Look in a dark country sky, far away from the the glare of city lights.
 You’ll find a hazy pathway stretched across the sky.
 This band is the starlit trail of our own Milky Way galaxy.
 If you see it, you can also find the very small constellation called Scutum the Shield.
-Scutum has only has four stars that make up the constellation outline, but it’s noticeable in a dark sky because the Milky Way is so rich here.
-Look southward in the evening from the Northern Hemisphere, or overhead from the Southern Hemisphere – toward the richest part of the Milky Way – to see Scutum.
+There are only four to five stars outlining the constellation, but Scutum is noticeable in a dark sky because the Milky Way is so rich here.
+At late night, look southward from the Northern Hemisphere, or overhead from the Southern Hemisphere – toward the richest part of the Milky Way – to see Scutum.

 Scutum has a fascinating history.
 The Polish astronomer Johannes Hevelius named it Scutum Sobiescianum, meaning the shield of Sobieski, in 1683.
 He named it for Jan III Sobieski, a Polish king who led his armies to victory in the Battle of Vienna.
 The constellation in charts of the era resembles the king’s coat of arms on his shield.
 Today, you still sometimes hear amateur astronomers refer to this part of the sky as Scutum Sobieski.